Search powered by AI

 Preventing BV is a bit of a challenge, since anything that disrupts the balance of bacteria in your vagina can increase your risk.
 Antibiotics, sexual intercourse, douching and smoking fall into that category.
 Some women just have the bad luck of having naturally lower levels of good bacteria.

-Don't stop having sex (unless your doctor says to), and don't stop taking prescribed antibiotics.
+Make sure you take the entire course of your prescribed antibiotics, even if you start to feel better before the prescription is over.
 Practice good vaginal hygiene.
 Use hypoallergenic, fragrance-free soap.
-Don't douche; the vagina is self-cleaning, and a douche disrupts the environment for good bacteria.
+Don't douche — the vagina is self-cleaning, and a douche disrupts the environment for good bacteria.
 Wear cotton underwear, which breathes.
 You can also try oral probiotics with Lactobacillus rhamnosus GR, which may reduce the chances that BV will recur.

 You might be interested in